Got it! So we can prepare for the call, please provide a little more information.

 Developing a Master Data Management Strategy

 See if this sounds familiar.
-Your organization wants to become data driven.
-It invests in a myriad of tools and technologies, data lakes and catalogs, all with the aim of generating more value from data.
-But you know that these efforts, while valiant, lack one thing: a master data management strategy.
+Your organization wants to become data- and AI-driven.
+It invests in a myriad of tools and technologies, all with the goal of generating more value from data.
+But you know that these efforts, while valiant, lack one thing: a master data management (MDM) strategy.

 Having a master data management strategy helps you align business goals with technical objectives, ensuring that the whole organization is on the same page about the definition of success.
 It will help you decide the best ways to spend your efforts and resources.
 And on a tactical level, a data mastering strategy also helps ensure that everyone is “speaking the same language” and agrees upon what the data is and is not.

-Without a master data management strategy, your organization will continue to fall short of its goal of becoming truly data-driven.
-And while developing a master data management strategy may sound daunting, it isn’t all that difficult if you know where to begin.
+Without an MDM strategy, your organization will continue to fall short of its goal of becoming truly data- and AI-driven.
+And while developing an MDM strategy may sound daunting, it isn’t that difficult if you know where to begin.

 How to Develop a Master Data Management Strategy

-Every good master data management strategy starts by identifying the challenge and articulating ways to address it.
-Below, you’ll find the elements your strategy needs and the steps you should follow to create a comprehensive MDM strategy.
+Every good MDM strategy starts by identifying the challenge and articulating ways to address it.
+Below, you’ll find the elements your strategy needs—and the steps you should follow—to create one for your organization.

-1. Business case: Job number one is to create a business case for master data management.
+1. Business case: Job number one is to create a business case for master data management and the tools you’ll need to support it.
 Include elements like:

 • Why master data management is important